Fun Facts About Greece

 Greek Weddings Are Really Rowdy

+The next fact about Greece is about weddings.
 Most people have probably heard the stereotypes about Greek weddings.
 They’re well-known for being super rowdy and kind of crazy.
 This stereotype happens to be true, mostly.
 You see, the actual weddings in Greece are usually very formal but it’s the receptions where everything becomes exceptionally raucous.

 People dance without inhibition at these wedding receptions.
 It’s traditional for the family to perform a “bride’s dance” that is led by the bride.
 People break plates at these weddings, too.
 This is not as crazy as it seems as it’s just a ceremonial act of celebration using plates made out of plaster.

-Greece interesting facts #6
+Interesting Greece facts #6

 The Olympics Originated in Greece